 This is why market analysis is a key section of your business plan, whether or not you ever intend for anyone else to read it.
 It should include an overview of how big you estimate the market is for your products, an analysis of your business’s position in the market, and an overview of the competitive landscape.
 Thorough research supporting your conclusions is important both to persuade investors and to validate your own assumptions as you work through your plan.

 How big is your potential market?

-Potential market is an estimate of how many people potentially could buy your product.
+The potential market is an estimate of how many people need your product.
 While it’s exciting to imagine sky-high sales figures, you’ll want to use as much relevant independent data as possible to validate your estimated potential market.
 Since this can be a daunting process, here are some general tips to help you begin your research:

 - Understand your ideal customer profile, especially as it relates to demographics.
 If you’re targeting millennial consumers in the US, you first can look for government data about the size of that group.
 You also could look at projected changes to the number of people in your target age range over the next few years.